 On the other hand, eBay has become the go-to e-commerce platform for millions of customers across the world.
 With 159 million users worldwide and intuitive features, eBay really takes e-commerce to an entirely new level.
 With eBay's online stores, sellers can easily manage their sales and gain a greater reach into the customer base compared to traditional brick-and-mortar stores. eBay also provides tools and customer support options that are much more comprehensive than most other e-commerce sites, allowing sellers to easily grow their business with less effort.

+So, is Mercari better than eBay?
+Or vice versa?
 As a seller on both platforms, let's discuss the pros and cons of each:

-Listing Fees on Mercari Vs. eBay
+Listing Fees on Mercari vs. eBay

 While the fees on eBay and Mercari may be similar, that is where the likeness tends to end.
 Both of these selling platforms come with a 13% selling fee.